Stellar Wheel

 12

 This is not to say that they lack self-control.
-Rather, they are simply more attuned to their physical desires than most.
+Rather, they are more attuned to their physical desires than most.
 Individuals with this conjunction naturally inspire those around them to embrace life's tactile pleasures and make the most of every moment.

 13